 Terms and conditions related to the SEQOHS accreditation website

-Under the General Data Protection Regulation (GDPR), the RCP must provide comprehensive information on how records and information about living people are being collected, used and disposed of.
+Under the General Data Protection Regulation (GDPR), the FOM must provide comprehensive information on how records and information about living people are being collected, used and disposed of.
 This processing statement explains what data the SEQOHS team holds about you, why we hold it, how we protect it and how you can access your rights.

 What we do with your data

 The SEQOHS team maintains information about you in order to provide you with an accreditation service and information about associated training opportunities.

 Why we need to collect and use your data

 The legal basis for processing service data is legitimate interest.
 We cannot provide accreditation services without processing service data.
 The SEQOHS team must maintain up to date contact details to communicate with service leads.
 Information on service delivery including provision, external contracts, and staff names and roles is essential to enable us to deliver an accreditation service as agreed in the terms and conditions (link

 Who we share your data with outside the FOM